JFWooten4/stellar-protocol/ecosystem/README.md

 our network's participants and to drive technology forward into new territory.

-Unlike Stellar's Core development (CAPs), Stellar's Ecosystem Proposals are intended to be a more dynamic way of introducing standards and protocols utilized in the ecosystem that are built on top of the Stellar Network.
+Unlike Stellar's Core development (CAPs), Stellar's Ecosystem Proposals are intended to be a more dynamic way of introducing standards and protocols utilized in the ecosystem that are built on top of the Stellar network.
 It attempts to take a more lightweight process for approval, and much of its process is inspired by the [IETF][ietf].

 Before contributing, consider the following: